github/depstubber/README.md

   automatically stubbed.
 - It cannot currently distinguish between type aliases.
 This is a limitation of the `reflect` package.
+- It makes new method declarations for promoted methods.
+This is a limitation of the `reflect` package.

 Please feel free to submit a [pull request](https://github.com/github/depstubber/pulls) for any of the above, or